Top 03 Mobile Advertising Platforms Used by the Digital Marketers

 6. Sponsored Lenses

-With an active user base of over 166 million Snapchatters, who spend over 30 minutes in this app and open it over 18 times per day, Snapchat will definitely bring you a tremendous share of audiences pretty quickly.
+With an active user base of over 166 million Snapchatters, who spend over 30 minutes in this app and open it over 18 times per day, Snapchat will definitely bring you a tremendous share of the audience pretty quickly.

 Instagram is one of the most effective advertising platforms that recently gained a lot of audience’s attention.
 Various users even prefer searching for profiles directly on IG and buying directly from there.
 It is very common, especially in the case of clothing and apparel.